Endure the inevitable challenges of growing your company by prioritizing your personal financial health.

 The devil's in the financial details

-My goal for this article is to get founders like you thinking about yourselves (for once) the way you think about your companies.
+At SVB Private, our team helps clients think holistically about the founder experience – from both the personal and professional perspectives.
+Here, we’ve compiled five strategies we call ‘The Founder Stack’ to get you thinking about yourself the way you think about your company.
 Similar to the decisions you make regarding your CRM system, marketing tools and web hosting service, thought should be devoted to your estate, private stock, bank account and much more.

 Related resource: How do I effectively manage my equity as a founder?